7/22/2024

 Martin Arnell

-OK, thanks.
+Okay, thanks.
 That's helpful commentary.
-And can we talk a little bit about the DAOs also, which falling quite rapidly.
-I think it was negative 90 percent year on year in this quarter.
-Can you elaborate on why it's falling by so high
+And can we talk a little bit about the Dow also, which is falling quite rapidly?
+I think it was negative 19% year on year in this quarter.
+Can you elaborate on why it's falling by so high level?

 speaker